Aaron98990/ways-of-the-game/excessive-force.md

 ## Kicking/throwing an object at someone

-Kicking or throwing on throw-ins the ball at someone is acceptable if reasonable force is used.
+Kicking or throwing on throw-ins the ball at an opponent (aka striking) is acceptable if reasonable force is used.
 This is covered in [restarts section](/restarts).

 [RC - Violent Conduct Kicking the ball at someone on the ground.
 There is no tactical reason to kick the ball in that direction and with that speed.](https://youtu.be/nDgAA3EtsBg?t=627)